 Natural and manmade disasters can happen anywhere and at any time.
-During the last decade the United States has experienced an unprecedented number of emergencies and unfortunately these are liable to continue.
+During the last decade, the United States has experienced an unprecedented number of emergencies and unfortunately, these are liable to continue.
 When emergencies occur, those most vulnerable are our youngest citizens, children under 5 years of age.

 Increasingly, children of this age are separated from their parents during the hours when emergencies may occur because they are in childcare settings.
 On average, during a normal work week, young children spend more than 36 hours a week in childcare.
-Regardless of whether they are licensed or unlicensed, large, or small, center-based or a family childcare home, when a local, state, or national emergency occurs a childcare program may be impacted.
+Regardless of whether they are licensed or unlicensed, large, or small, center-based or a family childcare home, when a local, state or national emergency occurs a childcare program may be impacted.
 Childcare programs are particularly vulnerable to disasters since children at this age are not able to protect themselves from harm.

 Parents and employers depend on childcare programs to protect the health, safety, and well-being of children when employees are at work.
 Communities depend on childcare so emergency personnel will be available to protect residents during emergencies.

-We here at H&H Child Care Training can provide you and your program the necessary emergency preparedness training state and federal agencies require.
+We here at H&H Child Care Training can provide you and your program with the necessary emergency preparedness training that state and federal agencies require.
 Click here to look at our course listings and register for your next class today!